Skills Assessment FAQ

 Please note that calculators and dictionaries are not permitted.

-The assessment will last approximately:
+The assessment will last approximately one hour.

 Please arrive at the Test Centre at least 15 minutes prior to your examination.